pts/pts-debootstrap/README.txt

   ...
   $ sudo pts-debootstrap/bin/chroot slink_dir

+Please note that in slink (Debian 2.1) and potato (Debian 2.2), UIDs larger than 65535 are not supported by the glibc.
+The oldest Debian which works with UIDs larger than 65535 is woody (Debian 3.0).

 Earlier versions of Debian (such as hamm, Debian 2.0 and bo, Debian 1.3 and rex, Debian 1.2 and Buzz, Debian 1.1) don't work, because a debootstrap install script has never been written for them.